cabal-club/cable/readme.md

 1. Posts that have already been ingested will be deduplicated (i.e. not re-ingested) by their content hash, so resending hashes or data does no harm in itself.

 #### 7.2.2.2 Data Integrity
-1. All posts are crytographically signed, and cannot be altered or forged unless a user's private key has been compromised.
+1. All posts are cryptographically signed, and cannot be altered or forged unless a user's private key has been compromised.
 2. Certain posts have implicit authorization (e.g. a `post/info` post can only alter its author's display name, and cannot be used to change another user's name), which is carried out by clients following the specification re: post ingestion logic.

 #### 7.2.2.3 Privilege Escalation